-The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the response measures.
+The duration and impact of the COVID-19 is ongoing.
 It is impossible to forecast the duration and full scope of the economic impact of COVID-19 and other consequential changes it will have on the Company's business, operations and prospects, both in the short term and in the long term.
 See also "Risks and Uncertainties - Impacts of COVID-19 to the Company's Business" below.